microsoft/botframework-components/docs/create-custom-triggers.md

 ----------------------

-Now you have customized your bot, the next step is to update the `sdk.schema` file to include the `MultiplyDialog.Schema` file.
-This makes your custom action available for use in Composer.
+Now you have customized your bot, the next step is to update the `sdk.schema` file to include the `Microsoft.OnMembersAdded.Schema` file.
+This makes your custom trigger available for use in Composer.

 **You only need to perform these steps when adding new code extensions, or when the Schema for a component changes.**